The documentation for Deploy states "The Deploy feature only works on binary compatible changes" but what, exactly, does that mean?

 Changes that are Binary Compatible

 So long as only items that have been changed are contained within the "Web App" portion of the Application Architecture, the application is still "binary compatible" and the update can be delivered via the Ionic Appflow deploy service.
-This includes:

 - SASS / CSS styling